 Key Components of an Online Course

-- Blackboard tutorial – Is our university’s Blackboard preparatory material provided to students?
-Are links to Blackboard documentation provided in the course?
+- Classes tutorial – Is our university’s Classes preparatory material provided to students?
+Are links to Classes documentation provided in the course?

 - Technical requirements – Are technical and system requirements clearly stated?

-- Additional supplemental technology – If any non-Blackboard electronic resources are used, is documentation provided?
+- Additional supplemental technology – If any non-Classes electronic resources are used, is documentation provided?
 Is information and support available?

 - Pace Technical Resources – Are Pace’s internal technical support resources listed clearly (how to contact the help desk, access web support)?

 - Library – Are students encouraged to utilize the services and resources of the Library?

 - University policies – Are institutional policies such as academic integrity clearly stated or linked?

 - Syllabus – Is the syllabus posted as a content item and as a downloadable file?

 - Course schedule – Is the course schedule (broken down by date and module) posted as a content item and as a downloadable file?

 - Course units, modules, lessons – Are the modules clearly delineated?